-The decrease in net cash used in operating activities in 2005 relative to 2004, despite the higher net loss in 2005, was primarily due to the \$8.7 million accrued loss from litigation as well as increases in accrued expenses and deferred revenue, offset by an increase in prepaid expenses, receivables and other current assets during 2005.
-The accrued loss from litigation represented an accrual for the aggregate damages awarded in a civil action plus plaintiff's expenses and accrued interest.
-The increase in accrued expenses during 2005 was primarily due to the increase in activity with external service providers.
-The increase in deferred revenue during 2005 was largely attributable to payments from our collaboration with Sepracor.
-The increase in prepaid expenses, receivables and other current assets in 2005 was primarily due to the \$2.4 million in available insurance proceeds in connection with the civil action.
+The increase in net cash used in operating activities in 2006 relative to 2005 was primarily due to an increase in our net loss and changes in the operating assets and liabilities, including decreases in accrued loss from litigation and in deferred revenue, which were offset by increases in accrued expenses and accounts payable, and a decrease in prepaid expenses, receivables and other current assets in 2006, relative to 2005.
+The reduction in the \$8.7 million accrued loss from litigation, which had been recorded in 2005, was due to the settlement of a civil action in 2006.
+Current deferred revenue decreased \$780,000 in 2006 compared to an increase of \$2.1 million in 2005.
+The increase in deferred revenue during 2005 was primarily attributable to payments from our collaboration with Sepracor, including the premium amount resulting from Sepracor's first purchase of our common stock.
+The increase in accrued expenses and accounts payable in 2006 was primarily due to increased external service costs related to our clinical trials.
+The decrease in prepaid expenses, receivables and other current assets in 2006 was primarily due to receipt of \$2.4 million in proceeds from our insurance policy in connection with the settlement of a civil action.